aisosalo/CIFAR-10/README.md

 # PyTorch Implementation of CIFAR-10 Image Classification Pipeline Using VGG Like Network

-We present here our solution to the famous machine learning problem of image classification with [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset with 60000 small images.
-The aim is to learn and assign a category for `32x32` pixel images.
+We present here our solution to the famous machine learning problem of image classification with [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset with 60000 labeled images.
+The aim is to learn and assign a category for these `32x32` pixel images.

 ## Requirements